Quantum fields for unitary representations of Thompson's groups F and T: The continuum limit: primary fields for Thompson's groups and The continuum limit: primary fields for Thompson's groups F and T

 Find the subtree $T_P = (V_P, E_P)$ of $\mathcal{T}$ defined by the property that $n(v)>1$ for all $v\in V_P$.
 This induces\footnote{Recall that a vertex-induced subgraph of a graph $G$ is a subset of the vertices along with all edges in $G$ whose endpoints lie in the subset.} a connected subtree by virtue of (\ref{eq:nleafadds}).
 Deleting $T_P$ (and all its associated edges in $E_P$) from $\mathcal{T}$ gives $m$ disconnected infinite binary trees whose root nodes induce a minimal supporting partition.
 Any minimal supporting partition would have to exclude $T_P$ and hence $P$ so constructed is unique. \end{proof} The utility of minimal supporting partitions for tuples $\mathbf{x}$ is that they directly allow us to reduce the computation of an $n$-point correlation function in the limit of fine partitions to a finite computation.
 To see this we specialise henceforth to the $n$-point functions of the \emph{vacuum vector} $|\Omega\rangle\in\mathcal{H}$.

 Consider an $n$-tuple $\mathbf{x}$ in $[0,1)$ and let $P$ be its minimal supporting partition.
-Define for any tuple $\boldsymbol{\alpha} \equiv (\alpha_1, \alpha_2, \ldots, \alpha_n)$ and any $Q\in\mathcal{D}$ refining $P$, i.e., $P\preceq Q$, the operator
+Define for any tuple $\boldsymbol{\alpha} = (\alpha_1, \alpha_2, \ldots, \alpha_n)$ and any $Q\in\mathcal{D}$ refining $P$, i.e., $P\preceq Q$, the operator

-Because $Q$ is a supporting partition (it refines the minimal supporting partition) this expression is well defined (each of the factors in the product commutes with the others). \begin{lemma} Suppose $Q\in\mathcal{D}$ is a partition refining the minimal supporting partition $P$ of a tuple $\mathbf{x}$, i.e., $P\preceq Q$.
+Since $Q$ is a supporting partition (it refines the minimal supporting partition) each of the factors in the product commutes with the others.
+Therefore the expression is well-defined. \begin{lemma} Suppose $Q\in\mathcal{D}$ is a partition refining the minimal supporting partition $P$ of a tuple $\mathbf{x}$, i.e., $P\preceq Q$.
 Then

 where $[|\Omega_P\rangle] = [|\Omega_Q\rangle]$. \end{lemma} \begin{proof} The first observation we make is that $T^P_Q$ acts in a simple way on ascending operators localised to intervals $I\in Q$: let $f\in\text{Mor}(|P|,|Q|)$ be the planar forest connecting the objects $|P|$ and $|Q|$ corresponding to the isometry $T^P_Q$ and note